Antonio Leviste: Homicide conviction

-On January 14, 2009, Leviste was convicted of homicide in the killing of his longtime friend and aide Rafael de las Alas.
-Leviste had admitted responsibility for de las Alas' death, claiming he only fired in self-defence.
+On January 14, 2009, Leviste was convicted of homicide in the killing of his longtime friend and aide, 68-year-old Rafael de las Alas, who had died from four gunshot wounds in Leviste's office at the LPL Building in Makati on January 12, 2007.
+Leviste had admitted responsibility for de las Alas' death, asserting he only fired in self-defence.
 The Makati Regional Trial Court sentenced him to six to twelve years in prison.
-Leviste served his sentence at the National Bilibid Prison in Muntinlupa.
+Leviste served his sentence at the National Bilibid Prison in Muntinlupa and was released on December 6, 2013, after his parole was granted following six years in prison.